Static Load Rating C0

 • Workpiece dimensions and weight

-• Load cycle details (cutting forces, speeds, operating duration)
+• Load cycle details (cutting forces, speeds, operating durations)

 Service Life

-The service life is the actual life achieved by the bearing.
+The service life is the life actually achieved by the bearing.
 It may deviate significantly from the calculated life.
-Possible factors affecting service life include wear or fatigue caused by:
+Possible factors that influence the service life include wear or fatigue caused by:

 • Deviating operating data